daisukeiot/Projec15-Sara-Fork/Edge-Impulse-Guide/README.md

 # Usage with Lora messages

+Alternatives:
-Azure IoT Hub integration at The Things Network
+- Azure IoT Hub integration at The Things Network
+- Use IoT Bridge by Azure (forward Lora messages with HTTP via Azure Function to IoT Hub)

 #